Ard3ny/ard3ny.github.io/_posts/2025-06-06-Backup-restore-proxmox-os-boot-root-disk.md

 You could
 * backup all VMs/LXc to PBS (aka proxmox backup storage), fresh install the proxmox one new disk and restore the VMs/LXc through PBS
 * backup these folders somewhere external ( /etc/corosync/* /etc/pve /etc/passwd /etc/network/interfaces /etc/resolv.conf /etc/hostname /etc/hosts /var/lib/pve-cluster/config.db) -> do a fresh proxmox install -> replace these folders -> reboot
-* use one of the milion tools on the internet to do the step above somewhat more automatically - [example](https://gist.github.com/mrpeardotnet/6bdc4b504f43ce57fa7eaee96d376edf)
+* use one of the million tools on the internet to do the step above somewhat more automatically - [example](https://gist.github.com/mrpeardotnet/6bdc4b504f43ce57fa7eaee96d376edf)
 * clone the disk with (with sfdisk and dd) - [guide](https://dickingwithdocker.com/posts/replacing-proxmox-boot-drive/)
 * or if you are well prepared and running root on ZFS, just put the new drive in and resilver the pool - [guide](https://docs.tritondatacenter.com/private-cloud/troubleshooting/disk-replacement)